-As my peonies opened, most of the deeper pink buds paled to pretty much the same colour as the light pink flowers (mistake number 6).
-It seemed I had four varieties of pinks, with varying light fastness and flower forms.
-Each day I had just two or three peonies ready for the spotlight: all paleish pink.
+As my peonies opened, most of the deeper pink buds that had opened paled to pretty much the same colour as the light pink flowers (mistake number 6).
+Each day I had just two or three peonies ready for the spotlight, all paleish pink.

 Not for the first time, I was left marvelling at how the eye can delight in something the camera disdains.
-How forgiving and flexible eyes are (how human!) and how resolutely limited, lucid and logical the camera, (unless in an expert’s hands).
+How forgiving and flexible eyes are (how human!) and how resolutely limited, lucid and logical the camera.

 To my human eyes, the peonies were attractive in the bud, and glorious when open, even after the petals went limp or started to fall.
 So not all was lost – far from it.
 And I did manage to get a few pictures to share.

 But my dreams of having an opulent armful of peonies in various shades in full bloom have been fading by the day – literally!

 I’d dug out an assortment of vases, baskets, etc, to play around with, and bought a few companion flowers (also long gone).
 When a couple of flowers were at their best, we took them with us for a drive around the nearby Forest of Bowland, looking for backdrops.
 I’d kept the stems long for the opulent bouquet I was planning and was still reluctant to cut them: poor, deluded fool!